712 Pray Harrold

 Phone: 734.487.0012

-Dr. Rita Shah (she/her/hers) is a cultural criminologist who combines textual analysis with qualitative and visual methods to understand the ways in which correctional systems are socially and legally constructed.
-Her work has been published in the British Journal of Criminology and Contemporary Justice Review and is supported by NEH and NSF grants.
-Her most recent book, The Meaning of Rehabilitation and its Impact on Parole: There and Back Again in California (2017), queries the concept of rehabilitation to determine how, on a legislative and policy level, the term is defined as a goal of correctional systems.
+Dr. Rita Shah (she/her/hers) is a cultural criminologist who focuses on the social and legal construction of correctional systems and structures.
+By utilizing qualitative and visual methodologies, her research argues that correctional systems and structures do not exist in a vacuum.
+Rather, they are justified and reframed through criminal justice policy and reflect society’s view towards those who break the law.
+Her work has been published in the British Journal of Criminology and Contemporary Justice Review and is supported by a Fulbright Scholarship.
+Her current project, tentatively titled When Aspirations Aren’t Enough: Human Rights and Legitimacy in a Failing System, examines how the concept of human rights applies (or not) to a prison in Australia and whether such a frame allows for a new approach to corrections or provides new justification for existing systems.
+Dr. Shah is also an experienced educator who takes a critical constructivist approach to teaching.
+Her goal is to contextualize course topics in larger societal and cultural frames.
 She received her BA in communications, legal institutions, economics and government (CLEG) from American University and her MA in social ecology and Ph.D. in criminology, law and society from the University of California, Irvine.
-In her free time, she can be found on photographic expeditions or watching football.
+In her free time, she can be found on photographic expeditions, reading for fun, or watching soccer.